Pioneered by Talkory.ai

 How much does Recursive Correction improve accuracy?

-Based on Talkory.ai's internal testing, Recursive Correction raises answer confidence scores by an average of 15โ€“25 percentage points compared to single-model first-pass responses.
-For coding questions, it consistently catches edge cases and logic errors that individual models miss.
-For research queries, it reduces hallucination rates by surfacing unverified claims across models.
+Based on Talkory.ai's internal testing, Recursive Correction raises confidence scores by an average of 15 to 25 percentage points over single-model first-pass responses.
+On coding questions, it consistently catches edge cases and logic errors that individual models miss.
+On research queries, it reduces hallucination rates by surfacing unverified claims across models.

 What types of questions benefit most from Recursive Correction?